-Finally, if you try all this and it still doesn’t work out, don’t feel guilty for leaving your partner.
-Protecting your own mental health is a sign of self-love.
-Anger issues could be your deal breakers, after all.
-Make sure you break up in a public place to ensure your safety, and express everything to them with sincerity and honesty.
+- Finally, if you try all this and it still doesn’t work out, don’t feel guilty for leaving your marriage or relationship.
+Make sure you break up in a public place to ensure your safety and express everything to them with sincerity and honesty

 - Don’t shout back or bring up old issues when your partner is angry

 - Persuade your partner to try their hand at brisk walking or deep breathing

 - Also, make sure that you validate their feelings and distract them